quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/QUIC supports server push as described in {{!RFC7540}}.
-During connection establishment, the client indicates whether it is willing to receive server pushes via the SETTINGS_ENABLE_PUSH setting in the SETTINGS frame (see
+During connection establishment, the client indicates whether it is willing to receive server pushes via the SETTINGS_DISABLE_PUSH setting in the SETTINGS frame (see
 {{connection-establishment}}), which defaults to 1 (true).

 As with server push for HTTP/2, the server initiates a server push by sending a